 The Project's scope defines the broad parameters of a project.
 It specifies the required features and functionality that needs to be delivered.
 The scope provides a blueprint for all the stages of the development process.

-The more aspects of the project scope that are identified, the more accurate cost estimations and the system design process will be.
+The more aspects of the project scope that are identified, the more accurate cost estimations and the Application design process will be.
 Defining the scope is the most important part of the initial planning process.
 A well-defined project will set the boundaries of the work to be done.

 If the boundaries of a project are properly defined, then expectations will be met.
 The result will be a successful project and a happy client.
 The scoping may also result in a project getting abandoned or scaled down – when the objectives are found to be too costly to achieve.